lorensen/VTKExamples/src/VTKBook/06Chapter6.md

   <figcaption style="color:blue"><b>Figure 6-31</b>.
 Cut through structured grid with plane.
 The cut plane is shown solid shaded.
 A computational plane of constant value is shown in wireframe for comparison.
 The colors correspond to flow density.
 Cutting surfaces are not necessarily planes: implicit functions such as spheres, cylinders, and quadrics can also be used. <a href="../../Cxx/VisualizationAlgorithms/CutStructuredGrid" title="CutStructuredGrid"> See CutStructuredGrid.cxx</a> and <a href="../../Python/VisualizationAlgorithms/CutStructuredGrid" title="CutStructuredGrid"> CutStructuredGrid.py</a>.</figcaption>
 </figure>

-A property of implicit functionsis to convert a position into a scalar value (see ["Implicit Functions"](/VTKBook/06Chapter6/#implicit-functions_1) in this Chapter).
+A property of implicit functions is to convert a position into a scalar value (see ["Implicit Functions"](/VTKBook/06Chapter6/#implicit-functions_1) in this Chapter).
 We can use this property in combination with a contouring algorithm (e.g., marching cubes) to generate cut surfaces.
 The basic idea is to generate scalars for each point of each cell of a dataset (using the implicit cut function), and then contour the surface value $F(x,y,z) = 0$.

 The cutting algorithm proceeds as follows.
 For each cell, function values are generated by evaluating $F(x,y,z)$ for each cell point.
 If all the points evaluate positive or negative, then the surface does not cut the cell.
 However, if the points evaluate positive and negative, then the surface passes through the cell.
 We can use the cell contouring operation to generate the isosurface $F(x,y,z) = 0$.
 Data attribute values can then be computed by interpolating along cut edges.